microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_inherited_page.html.markdown

 # azuredevops_workitemtrackingprocess_inherited_page

-Manages an inherited page customization for a work item type.
+Manages inherited page customizations for a work item type.

 Inherited pages are pages that exist in the parent process template and are inherited by derived processes.
-This resource allows you to customize inherited pages.

-~> **Note:** This resource customizes inherited pages.
-When the resource is deleted, the page reverts to its inherited state rather than being removed.
+~> **Note:** When the resource is deleted, the page reverts to its inherited state rather than being removed.

 ## Example Usage